All Episodes

 I believe in the individual.

-I believe the best system of governance that that allows for that potential to rise to the top is liberty and freedom and capitalism.
+I believe the best system of governance that allows for that potential to rise to the top is liberty and freedom and capitalism.

 That's what I believe the great story of success of America.

-It's based on liberty and freedom, and that liberty and freedom allows you to be the person that God created you to be.
+And that liberty and freedom allows you to be the person that God created you to be.

-These are not, these are not cliches.
+These are not clichés.

 These are not phrases.

-These are deeply held beliefs and principles that should guide our country in in the years and the decades to come, knowing that every generation, which is one generation away, freedom is one generation away from extinction, is Ronald Reagan told us.
+These are deeply held beliefs and principles that should guide our country in the years and the decades to come, knowing that every generation, we're just one generation away.

-And, you know, my advice to people, and and people ask me all the time about well, what advice do you have for me is find whatever you love and find a way to make money at it.
+And, you know, my advice to people, and people ask me all the time about, well, what advice do you have for me?

 And it doesn't matter what you do, but the other thing you have to do is you have to understand that you're not here to be served.